OmidSaremi/DeepNeuralNet-Based-Shoe-Recommender/README.md

 # How the app looks like

 There is a drag and drop zone on front-end.
 User can simply drag and drop an image (acceptable extensions are jpg, gif and png).
+Wait for the progress bar to get completely filled and a check-mark to appear on the thumbnail.
 Pressing "Get recommendations!" will generate top-5 recommendations based on spatial characteristics of the input

 ![screen_shot](images/screen_shot.png)

 ## Disclaimer

 Presence of background objects in the image degrades the quality of recommendations.

-If color is the dominant visual element, recommendations might sound confused.
+Similarly, if color is the dominant visual element, recommendations might feel confused.
 See above (interesting observations about the dataset).